aodhanlutetiae/aodhanlutetiae.github.io/_posts/2024-03-01-food-scores.md

 *Screenshot of (part of) how the tool might respond when asked about a specific local authority, with the names of the area's food outlets removed*

-Faced with a simple but pressing question after Covid, “Who should we inspect first?” the FSA paid the company Cognizant to build this technology.
-The model was to be used to identify which cases were most urgent, leaving local authority inspectors to establish the actual rating after a visit.
+Faced with a simple but pressing question after Covid, “Who should we inspect first?”, the FSA paid the technology company Cognizant to build this technology.
+The company's model was to be used to identify which cases were most urgent, leaving local authority inspectors to establish the actual rating after a visit.

+'Urgent' here meant those eateries that were predicted to fail an inspection.

 The code used to train the computer model was released in response to a Freedom of Information request along with an outline of the kinds of data that, once supplied to the computer system, would generate the two predictions.